 - Polymer Chemistry—studying polymers, substances made up of a lot of the same particle chained together over and over again; you’ll mainly study the molecules in plastics, resins, types of rubber and glass, and other textiles

-- Theoretical Chemistry—here is where you use math, physics, computation, and your existing knowledge chemistry to try to figure out the laws of chemistry that haven’t been written yet.
+- Theoretical Chemistry—here is where you use math, physics, computation, and your existing knowledge of chemistry to try to figure out the laws of chemistry that haven’t been written yet.
 In this branch, you will discover the newest chemical reaction(s) and properties that have yet to be defined.

 - Industrial Chemistry—looking at the makeup of chemicals that help us mass-produce commercial products and create the buildings and structures we need to help society survive, like paints, detergents, batteries, dye, pigments and prescription drugs